yuvals38/OneSignalAPIMngr/README.md

  user: admin123
  password: A@Z200711

- As the administrator you are able to manage roles of the site OR manage apps (OneSignal).
+ As the administrator you are able to manage apps (OneSignal).
  The admin has rights to update OR add new apps (via OneSignal APIs).

  Registering as a non-administrator ,the user is only able to VIEW the current OneSignal apps.